-A floating card built entirely with SwiftUI that uses the new `.glassEffect()` modifier to render a Liquid Glass surface over a colorful background image, demonstrating the core adoption pattern.
+A SwiftUI card list where each card uses the new .glassEffect() modifier to render a refractive glass surface over a colorful gradient background, demonstrating the core Liquid Glass material API.

 import SwiftUI